Deploying a Server for Bioinformatics Research

 I recommend to install the jupyterlab-lsp, a powerful coding assistance for JupyterLab.
 Another useful plugin is jupyterlab-execute-time, which can display cell timings in JupyterLab.
 Use the following command to install it:

-conda install -c conda-forge jupyterlab_execute_time
+mamba install jupyterlab_execute_time

 Refer to this website for the configuration of JupyterHub.